joe-ervin05/atomicbase/README.md

 All contributions are appreciated including:
 - Contributing to the source code
 - Reporting issues and suggesting new features
-- Contributing to the buymeacoffee (coming on release)
+- Contributing to the buymeacoffee (coming soon)